A Passage into Turkey

 impossible to resist.

-The subsequent day, I set off in the
+The following day, I set off in the

 opposite direction, wandering through Gülhane Park, where ancient trees whisper